developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 ###Client Configuration
 Configure the client settings either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).
+> WiFi sleep policy "Keep Wi-Fi on during sleep" must be set to "Always" on Android Marshmallow devices for Device Tracker to work in Doze mode.
+By default it is set to "Never".

 ####Manual Configuration
 Steps for manual client configuration after installation: